helloivanco/priceapi/README.md

 }

 ```
-To get the price in a cell use
+To get the price in a cell (replace "COINGECKO_COIN_ID" with "Bitcoin", etc.)

 ```
 =priceapi("COINGECKO_COIN_ID")